 Fate of the Fragrance:

 The discontinuation of Chypre Celtique by Isabey adds another layer of intrigue to its story.
+Still sold in 1927.
 While the exact date of its discontinuation remains elusive, it further enhances the rarity and desirability of this perfume among collectors and enthusiasts.

 Isabey's perfumes faced a challenging end attributed to a combination of factors, notably the impact of the Great Depression and the onset of World War II.
 The economic strain of the Depression led to rising costs, affecting the availability of essential raw materials and supplies needed for perfume production.
 Additionally, wartime restrictions imposed constraints on importation, further complicating the production process for perfume makers like Isabey.
 The Nazi occupation of Paris during World War II also played a significant role, disrupting operations and preventing many perfume companies from maintaining their factories and premises.